Not About Nightingales: Act two

-The Warden begins the act, talking with the Prisons Chaplain, who is concerned about how the Warden is treating his prisoners.
-The Warden portrays his, "my way or the highway" attitude toward the Chaplain.
+The act begins with the Warden talking with the Prisons Chaplain, who is concerned about how the Warden is treating his prisoners.
+The Warden expresses his "my way or the highway" attitude toward the Chaplain.
 The Chaplain, not in agreement with the Warden's methods, decides to quit.

-Out in the waiting room, life in the prison is getting a bit restless, due in part of the hunger strike.
+Out in the waiting room, life in the prison is getting restless, due in part of the hunger strike.
 Eva is answering phone calls left and right, while showing signs of stress during the process.

 Jim enters with a bloody arm.
 He tells her that he walked too close to one of the cages and one of the inmate's grabbed hold of him.
 Jim tells her she should leave this place, as it's not safe, but she refuses.
-Her true feelings for Jim begin to show as she wants to wait till his parole comes up and leave with him.
+Her true feelings for Jim begin to show as she wants to wait until his parole comes up and leave with him.
 They begin to move in for a kiss when the Warden enters and breaks it up.

 The new prison reverend enters the office and is instantly hired by the Warden, saying "I pride myself on being adjustable."
 He goes on to say that he won't interfere with what the Warden does because he's not in charge, he's just the reverend.

-Afterwards, the Warden comes out and lets Jim and Eva know that if the hunger-strike continues, the men in Hall C will be moved to Klondike, a boiler room used as a torture room for out of line inmates, where the temperatures in the room can reach up to 150 degrees.
+Afterwards, the Warden comes out and lets Jim and Eva know that if the hunger-strike continues, the men in Hall C will be moved to Klondike, a boiler room used as a torture room for out-of-line inmates, where the temperatures in the room can reach up to 150 degrees.

 Moments later, Jim and Eva are alone again in the Warden's office.
 Jim opens up to Eva about how he can't stand the prison, the inmates, the Warden, and the guards.
-Eva continues to remind him that once he gets parole in a month, the two will be able to run away together, but Jim is no longer optimistic about his parole.
+Eva continues to remind him that once he gets parole in a month the two will be able to run away together, but Jim is no longer optimistic about his parole.
 Eva reassures him that he will get out because she plans to go to the newspapers and tell them about all the terrible things that go on in the prison.

 At this moment, the Warden enters and tells Jim to take a file downstairs, thus leaving him alone with Eva once again.
 The Warden tells her that she can't leave since the building has been put on lockdown.
-This frightens Eva, getting her worked up, with the additional tension from the warden who takes advantage of the situation by seducing her.
+This frightens Eva, getting her worked up, with additional tension from the fact that the Warden takes advantage of the situation by trying to seduce her.
 However, something comes up and the warden leaves.
 Just then, Jim enters.
 Eva tells him that she wants to leave the prison, no matter what it takes.
-Jim begins to devise a plan, to meet in the southwest corner of the prison yard when it's dark out, to attempt their escape together.
+Jim begins to devise a plan: they will meet in the southwest corner of the prison yard when it's dark out and attempt their escape together.